-Results of the semi-structured interviews showed that, contrary to the outcomes of the online survey, five participants regarded that a water pool behind a glass wall (#5) has the highest potential to create a restorative environment.
+Results of the semi-structured interviews (see Table 3) showed that, contrary to the outcomes of the online survey, five participants regarded a water pool behind a glass wall (#5) as having the highest potential to create a restorative environment.
 It should be noted that two participants from the beginning selected the highest rating for this design strategy, while the other three initially selected a low rating for it and changed their opinions to a higher rating after observing the water wall as the intervention.
+Also, one interviewee, who personally was not interested in water and initially disagreed with having any forms of water in the CT scan environment, stated that the water wall is a piece of art, can create multisensory experiences (visual and auditory) for patients, and can lead to a better restorative CT scan environment.

 The sky panel on the ceiling of CT room (#1) was selected as the second design strategy by four interviewees to bring about restorative influences on patients.
-For interventions related to the water pool behind the glass wall, experts declared that adding water wall (n=6), adding water sound (n=3), adding sky panel on top of the water pool (n=3), and creating a reflection on the ceiling and walls (n=2) can enhance the positive influences on patients.
-For exposure to the sky panel located on the ceiling, experts stated that adding motion to the content of the sky panel including clouds movement and birds' flight (n=4), adding an artificial skylight (n=3), changing the size of the panel (n=3), and changing the location of the panel (n=3) are capable to bring about patients' stress decrease.
+For interventions related to the water pool behind the glass wall, experts declared that adding a water wall (n=6), adding a water sound (n=3), adding a sky panel on top of the water pool (n=3), and creating a reflection on the ceiling and the walls (n=2) can enhance the positive influences on patients.
+For exposure to the sky panel located on the ceiling, experts stated that adding motion to the content of the sky panel, including clouds movement and birds' flight (n=4), adding an artificial skylight (n=3), changing the size of the panel (n=3), and changing the location of the panel (n=3), are able of bringing about a decrease in a patients' stress